MIchaeladcock/michaeladcock.github.io/_posts/2020-10-01-THM-ultraTech-writeup.md

 <p>I used burpsuite to intercept the http request on the login page and in doing so I found a API GET request that was running every few seconds.</p>
 <img src="/img/ultratech/17.get-request.png"/>

-<p>After fuzzing the get requests for a while I found where I can injection vulnerability by appending  a bash command in the url </p>
+<p>After fuzzing the get requests for a while I found where I an injection vulnerability by appending a command in the url </p>
-<p>I can list the contents of the current directory and we find a sqlite db.
-Let’s see is we can read the contents</p>
+<p>When I list the contents of the directory and we find a sqlite db.
+Let’s see if we can read the contents</p>
 <img src="/img/ultratech/18.injection-test.png"/>

 <p>The contents of the database has two usernames and password hashes.
 Let’s try and crack them.</p>